 What To Avoid Saying

-Here are a few tips on what to avoid saying to an interviewer when asked “what motivates you?”
+Here are a few tips on what to avoid saying to an interviewer when asked “What motivates you?”

 Providing an overly vague or generic response.
 It is important to be thoughtful and specific when responding and avoid giving answers that lack detail or do not provide much insight into what motivates you at work.